-See "User Administration" in the ETM[®] System Administration and Maintenance Guide for instructions for managing user permissions.
+See "User Administration" in the ETM® System Administration and Maintenance Guide for instructions for managing user permissions.
+The level of access and control you have for each type of ETM System Policy is governed by several user permissions: Access Policy Features, View & Reinstall < Policy_type> Policies, and Full Control.